Azure/draft-classic/docs/design.md

 - interacting with the Draft server
 - interacting with [plugins](plugins-guide.md)

-The Draft client interacts with the Draft server through the Kubernetes API server, using HTTP/Websockets as the communication protocol.
+The Draft client interacts with the Draft server through the Kubernetes API server, using gRPC as the communication protocol.

 The Draft server is a an in-cluster server interfaces with the Kubernetes API server, a Docker registry and a Tiller (Helm server) instance.
 The server is responsible for the following: